Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Results

-\subsection{Comparison with helical jets}
+\subsubsection{Comparison with helical jets}

-To investigate the role of instabilities in MHD jets using radiative signatures, we compare the emission spectra of the uniform magnetic field configuration UNI-B with the helical magnetic field configurations HEL2-B and HEL2-C obtained using the evolving particle spectra.
-The comparison at $t/t_{\rm a} = 3.75$ is shown in Fig.~\ref{fig:Figure9}.
+To investigate the role of instabilities in MHD jets using radiative signatures, we compare the emission spectra of the uniform magnetic field configuration UNI-B with the helical magnetic field configurations HEL2-C obtained using the evolving particle spectra.
+The synchrotron and IC SED for HEL2-C case at $t/t_{\rm a} = 3.0, 3.75,$ and $4.5$ are shown in Fig.~\ref{fig:Figure9}.
 In the UNI-B case, we see a flattening of the synchrotron component of the SED as a result of particle acceleration because of the freshly formed shocks which gives rise to the second population of non-thermal electrons at high energies.
-As mentioned in section \ref{instability_SED}, the flattening of the spectra happen after $t/t_{\rm a} = 2.875$, when freshly formed shocks first appear.
+As mentioned in section \ref{sec:emission_WithShocks}, the flattening of the spectra happen after $t/t_{\rm a} \approx 2.875$, when freshly formed shocks first appear.
 The number of shocked Lagrangian macro-particles grows rapidly with time.
 The probability distribution of these shocked particles represented by the blue histogram shown in Fig.~\ref{fig:Figure_extra} peaks at a compression ratio $s = 2.2$ indicating the presence of moderately strong shocks.